gruener-campus-malchow/AgriCulturalRobot/README.md

 # AgriCulturalRobot
-This project aims to develop a sustainable design for an agricultural robot plattform.
+This project aims to develop a sustainable design for an agricultural robot platform.